 Obesity prevalence is the highest it has ever been.
 The Centers for Disease Control and Prevention (CDC) states that more that one-third of American adults are affected.
-And with the increase in obesity comes an increase in the number of weight loss surgery procedures.
-But how safe are the procedures, and do the benefits outweigh the risks?

 There is no doubt that obesity is a major cause of a number of serious and potentially life-threatening diseases.

 The condition can lead to type 2 diabetes, heart disease, stroke, and it has also been linked to some cancers, including breast cancer and colon cancer.
 A recent study reported by Medical News Today even suggested a link between obesity and pancreatic cancer.

 Furthermore, the condition can severely damage a person’s quality of life, leaving them immobile and often triggering depression.